itscodenation/curriculum-15-16/unitsYear2/10-portfolio/README.md

 ##Instructions
 Create a personal portfolio site that includes all projects you have ever made..
 Including any personal projects you may have.

+* It is recommended that you add a `message me` button.
+* Try adding some CSS animations to your project.

 ##How to Submit
 Link this portfolio to you Linkedin and GitHub.
 Also email a link to the instructors

 ##Homework
 Instructor will assign homework based on progress in class.